Category: Uncategorized

 While money may not be able to buy happiness, it can certainly influence it.

-And, when you’re working with people and their money, you have the opportunity to help them use their money in a way that accumulates happiness rather than just simply accumulating wealth.
+When you’re working with people and their money, you have the opportunity to help them use their money in a way that accumulates happiness rather than just simply accumulating wealth.

+Chris Budd runs an organization focused on helping advisors and planners understand what clients actually want from their money.
 And, he explains what advisors need to know in order to help clients become happier and more fulfilled, not just wealthier.

 • Why the worst first question is: “What does money mean to you?”